 Interviews and Surveys: Interviews are a practical tool for research, especially if a person being interviewed has experienced or lived through something that is related to the research topic.
 Interviews can typically be considered primary sources, but sometimes secondary source.
 Surveys are also a highly used tool in academic research and may include survey questions, demographic information, medical trials, and more.
 Surveys typically focus on specific questions, methods for research, and analysis of results.

-All sources used in your research MUST be cited properly to support your arguments and to avoid plagiarism.
+All sources must be properly cited in your assignment or project to support your writing and to avoid plagiarism.

 ProQuest Central Student is a comprehensive research database for students, offering access to thousands of academic journals, magazines, news reports, and more.
 Central Student is also used in some Colleges and Universities.